miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

 ---
 layout: blog-post
-title: Checkpoint git commit objects and verify on-chain
+title: Checkpoint git commit objects to Ethereum and verify with merkle proofs
 type: blog
-tag: [git, ethereum, blockchain, merkletree]
+tag: [git, git-hooks, ethereum, blockchain, merkle-tree, merkle-proof]
-description: Checkpoint git commits with git push hooks and verify using merkle trees on Ethereum
+description: Tutorial on how to checkpoint git commit objects using git push hooks to Ethereum and then verifying if a commit has been published using merkle proofs on-chain.
 date: 2019-06-19T00:00:00-00:00
 draft: false
 ---